weisong0908/OneDemo/README.md

 ```

 3. Mark navigation properties `virtual` because `UseLazyLoadingProxies` requires all entity types to be public, unsealed, have virtual navigation properties, and have a public or protected constructor.

+### Eager Loading

+Steps to use eager loading:

+1. Use `Include( parent => parent.NavigationProperty1 )` and return the navigation property.
+The included properties will be retrieved together with the parent entity in one query.